dart-lang/language/working/augmentation-libraries/feature-specification.md

 `external` setter.
 Unlike abstract declarations, they are considered to have a concrete implementation.

-Variables which require an initializer expression need not initially be defined with one, as long as there exists some augmentation which supplies it.
+Variables which require an initializer expression (such as those which have a non-nullable type and are not marked `late`) need not initially be defined with one, as long as there exists some augmentation which supplies it.

 Augmentations on variables, getters, and setters works mostly at the level of